Carl Johan Bernadotte: Marriages and children

 The Bernadottes lived for some time in New York City, where he worked as the representative of the Anglo-Nordic Trading Company.
 They made friends with the film star Greta Garbo, who stayed with them in their Swedish home near Båstad.

-On 29 September 1988, the widowed Bernadotte married Countess Gunnila Märtha Louise (Wachtmeister af Johannishus) Bussler (12 May 1923 – 12 September 2016) in Copenhagen and also became the stepfather of her two surviving children from her previous marriage.
+On 29 September 1988, the widowed Bernadotte married his childhood friend, the Swedish noblewoman Countess Gunnila Märtha Louise Wachtmeister of Johannishus (12 May 1923 – 12 September 2016), in the Swedish Gustaf's Church in Copenhagen, Denmark.
+After the ceremony, his sister, Queen Ingrid, hosted a wedding banquet for the couple at Fredensborg Palace.
+Upon marrying Wachtmeister, Bernadotte became the stepfather of her two surviving children from her previous marriage.